YaleComputerSociety/website/_includes/playbook/About-Us_Membership.md

-Newcomers in our society are `noobs`.
+Newcomers in our society are `rookies`.
 Their first semester with us is marked by constant learning and overcoming of challenges.
-Before joining a team, noobs have to choose a track to specialize in.
+Before joining a team, rookies have to choose a track to specialize in.
 This choice will determine the work they do in their teams, as well as the directors that they work with.
-By the end of the semester, noobs are vetted and become `official members`.
+By the end of the semester, rookies are vetted and become `official members`.

 By the end of their first year, members they can be tapped to become `directors` and join our board.
 Our `board of directors` plays an important role of support to our teams.
 Each director helps members of their own track (usually a handful of people spread over a couple of teams) to make progress in their tasks.
 A Director of Community, for instance, may work with two community members doing publicity work for a study session, as well as with the lead of the team that writes the newsletters.
 Directors must be in constant touch with their members, touching base at least a couple of times per week. _Directors should advise but can never make decisions for their pupils._